mangal-interactions/mangal-schemes/README.md

 ## Informations on release

-Schemes **must** validate on [JSONLint](http://jsonlint.com/), and conform to the [JSON Schema](http://json-schema.org/) specification, draft v4, before validating a new release
+Schemes **must** validate on [JSONLint](http://jsonlint.com/), and conform to the [JSON Schema](http://json-schema.org/) specification, draft v4, before validating a new release.

+To check that the schemes validate, download [`jsonlint`][jlint], and run `make`.
+It should return with no errors.
+If it's not the case, correct the schemes.

-Stable versions of the specification will be tagged, using the *release* system
+Stable versions of the specification will be tagged, using the *release* system.

 ## Informations on update